Return to Crete, Road Trip to Elounda

 They meant I could let air in without letting in the bigger creepy bugs, but it was so dark with the shutters closed and even open it was not particularly bright so dingy was a good word.

-When I was in this room, I sat on the balcony a lot, but it was so hot even in the early evening, just sweating buckets and the shower itself was cold most of the time.
+When I was in this room, I sat on the balcony a lot of the time.
+But it was so hot even in the early evening.
+Just sweating bucket loads and the shower itself was cold most of the time.

 Although the shower did get hot in the afternoon who wants to shower at 3 for the evening, get all hot again before the sun sets.